Audience response: Co-located audiences

 The presenter uses a computer to create the questions, sometimes called polls.
-In this case however, those questions can be open ended, dial testing, and votable open ended as well as multiple choice.
+In this case, however, those questions can be open-ended, dial testing, voteable, open ended, or multiple choice.
 Those questions are then downloaded into the presenter's presentation program of choice.
-During the presentation, the questions automatically display within the presentation program, or from a web browser, and can in some cases even be displayed only on the participant's tablet computer or smartphone.
-Results are instantly tabulated via the internet, and presented on screen in real time, including grading the "correct" answer if desired.
-Some services offer presenters real time moderation for open ended responses or questions prior to displaying them on screen.
+During the presentation, the questions automatically display within the presentation program, or from a web browser, and can in most cases even be displayed only on the participant's tablet computer or smartphone.
+Results are instantly tabulated via the internet and presented on screen in real-time, including grading the "correct" answer if desired.
+Some services offer presenters real time moderation for open-ended responses or questions prior to displaying them on screen.

 Depending on the presenter's requirements, the data can be collected anonymously, or it can be traced to individual participants who have created accounts in advance of the poll.
-This method is commonly used on corporate training where attendance must be verified, and in classrooms, where grades must be assigned.
+This method is commonly used on corporate training where attendance must be verified and in classrooms, where grades must be assigned.
 Data from both methods can be saved and analyzed by the presenter and loaded manually or via API into learning management systems.

 Distributed, virtual, or hybrid

-Only software or cloud based audience response systems can accommodate distributed audiences, due to the inconveniences and costs of hardware devices.
+Only software or cloud-based Audience Response systems can accommodate distributed audiences due to the inconveniences and costs of hardware devices.

 Benefits

-There are many reasons for the use of audience response systems (ARS).
-The tendency to answer based on crowd psychology is reduced because, unlike hand raising, it is difficult to see which selection others are making.
+There are many benefits with the use of Audience Response systems (ARS).
+The tendency to answer based on crowd psychology is reduced because unlike hand raising, it is difficult to see which selection others are making.
 The ARS also allows for faster tabulation of answers for large groups than manual methods.
 Additionally, many college professors use ARS systems to take attendance or grade answers in large lecture halls, which would be highly time-consuming without the system.

-Audience response offers many potential benefits to those who use it in group settings.
+Audience Response offers many potential benefits to those who use it in group settings.